uit-no/hpc-doc/guides/applications.rst

 Which software is installed on Stallo
 =====================================

-For a complete list of applications see the :doc:`software page <software>`.
+For a complete list of applications see the `Full package list <http://hpc.uit.no/software>`_.

 Missing / new SW?
 -----------------